 In Salvador de Bahia, I found everything I had imagined about Brazil after reading Jorge Amado’s ‘Dona Flor and her two husbands.’

-Take also the time to go and visit the church of Nosso Senhor do Bonfim.
+One of Salvador de Bahia attractions not to miss is the church of Nosso Senhor do Bonfim.
 Even if you’re not a fan of religious buildings, Bonfim is quite a unique experience.
-The veneration surrounding this church is incredible and palpable already outside, where you’ll see towering stacks of colorful bracelets, sold as amulets.
+The veneration surrounding this church is incredible and palpable already outside, where you’ll see towering stacks of colorful bracelets sold as amulets.
 But it’s indeed inside the church, in the Chamber of Miracles, that you’ll fully get a sense of Bonfim.
 Hanging legs, arms, and other organs, made of plastic and walls entirely covered by passport photos tell stories of hope for a miracle.
 I never experienced a place like this, and it will long stay impressed in my memories.

 Sightseeing in Salvador de Bahia on your own is not an issue.
-However, the city is so rich in history and local traditions that it’s worth taking a guided tour of Salvador de Bahia, and then continue to explore on your own.
-One thing I regret is not having taken a cooking class, to learn more about the delicious food.
+However, the city is so rich in history and local traditions that it’s worth taking a guided tour of Bahia.
+I truly regret not having taken a cooking class to learn more about Salvador de Bahia delicious food.

 Where to stay in Salvador de Bahia

-[$] Pousada Bahia Pelô is a lovely guesthouse within walking distance to the Pelourinho.
+➣ Pousada Bahia Pelô is a budget but lovely guesthouse within walking distance to the Pelourinho

-[$$] The stylish Aram Yamí Boutique Hotel is only 15 minutes from the Pelourinho and boasts beautiful views of the bay.
+➣ The stylish Aram Yamí Boutique Hotel is only 15 minutes from the Pelourinho and boasts beautiful bay views.

-My endless quest for wild landscapes and off the beaten track destinations led me to Jericoacoara.
-Once a fishing village, it became a National Park back in 2002.
+My endless quest for wild landscapes and off-the-beaten-track destinations led me to Jericoacoara, Cearà.
+Once a fishing village, it became Jericoacoara National Park back in 2002.
 “Jeri”, as the town is affectionally nicknamed, is one of those happy places where you could stay for weeks.

 For such a small town, you’ll be surprised by the number of things to do.
 You can enjoy windsurfing, kitesurfing, horse riding.
-And, of course, you can have long walks along the beach and up the dunes, you can also explore more of Cearà on day trips.
-I took a buggy tour of the lagoon, which was a lot of fun and drove me to stunning deserted beaches.
+And, of course, you can have long walks along the beach and up the dunes.
+It’s also possible to explore more of Jericoacoara and Cearà on day trips.
+I took a buggy tour of the lagoon, which was a lot of fun and led me to stunning deserted beaches.
 And there are more excursions you can arrange directly on site.

 Where to stay in Jericoacoara

-[$$$] Modern and stylish, Villa Jomael is a small guesthouse beautifully decorated, close to the beach.
+➣ Modern and stylish, Villa Jomael is a small guesthouse beautifully decorated, close to the beach.
 It’s quite pricey, though.

-The surreal Parque do Lençois de Marnhenses was the real highlight of my Brazil itinerary, the place I had dreamed of and which I was so looking forward to seeing.
+The surreal Lencois de Maranhenses National Park was the real highlight of my 2 weeks in Brazil.
+It was the place I had dreamed of and was looking forward to seeing.
 Thus, it was impossible not to add Lencois de Maranhenses to my Brazil itinerary.